Websites need TLC. A garden and a website have a lot in common:

 Your Designer Is Gone

 Some designers put a link to their website at the bottom of a client’s site.
 At Web321, we do that unless expressly asked to not include it.
 Web design is a field where people enter and leave.
 The low-level skills needed to roll out a website can be adopted by former graphic designers, former writers, and former marketers.
 If it’s easy to get into the field, it’s easy to get out.
 Some web designers just pack up.
 If their site is down, then they are likely gone too.
 They may be on the beaches of Thailand defending their camera from monkeys, but you’re left with an aging website.
+Check your footer, if the link goes to a dead page or a hacked page, then maybe your web designer has retired, died or just moved to Chang Mai.

 Your Designer’s Copyright